wtsi-hgi/hgi-vault/doc/design.md

 Different implementations of hot code must conform to the same signature (argument and return types).
 While hot code can refer to potentially mutable state, they must be implemented as pure functions.
+Such a constraint cannot be enforced by Python at runtime, nor in its type annotation system, so care must be taken to ensure this is respected.

 **Hot code *MUST NOT* mutate state.**